bscpaz/rabbitmq/README.md

 #### Direct Exchange
 _A direct exchange delivers messages to queues based on the message routing key.
 A direct exchange is ideal for the unicast routing of messages._

+#### Ports:
+- 15672: for user interface (web).
+- 5672: for system connections.

+#### Virtual Host:
+Parameter: RABBITMQ_DEFAULT_VHOST
+This name is not related to Virtual Hosts that we usually know, but this is a way to separate contexts on RabbitMQ.